ryanshipley/ryanshipley/README.md

 - jQuery
 - Java

+## More about Ryan
+- Currently enrolled in a software engineering bootcamp at General Assembly
+:notes: Music Lover

 <!--
 **ryanshipley/ryanshipley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.